Jeremiah Mee: Mutiny

-Smyth’s speech at Listowel was published in the Freeman’s Journal on 10 July 1920.
-Following this he was shot dead on 17 July 1920 in the County Club, Co.
+A version of Smyth's speech at Listowel was published in the Freeman's Journal on 10 July 1920.
+There has been debate over the accuracy of this reported speech.
+The Freeman's Journal later reported that it was polemically based to discredit British governance.
+Following this Smyth was shot dead on 17 July 1920 in the County Club, Co.
 Cork.

 Later life

 Following the mutiny, Mee made contact with Countess Markievicz and Michael Collins, becoming involved with Sinn Féin, helping former RIC officers find employment.
 He was involved with the Belfast Boycott, boycotting Belfast banks and businesses, which was instigated by the Republican Dáil.
 Mee later worked for the Irish White Cross and in the oil industry for British Petroleum (BP) and Russian Oil Products Ltd. Following that he worked in the Department of Local Government and Public Health.

 Mee died on 8 May 1953, and is buried in Glasnevin Cemetery.